-1) Disconnect the gas valve electrical plug.
+1) Disconnect the gas valve electrical plug and pressure switch plug.

 Remove the four socket head screws securing the gas valve inlet flange.
 Take the weight of the gas valve and remove the four socket head screws securing the gas valve to the discharge pipe assembly.
 Withdraw the gas valve.